navpreetm/web102_prework/README.md

 [peek](https://github.com/phw/peek) for Linux. -->

 ## Notes
-One challenge I had with the app was just refereshing my JavaScript knowledge and utilizing the DOM.
+This was a lot of fun, I had to refresh my knowledge in manipulating the DOM but this was a good refresher of some JavaScript Fundamentals.

 ## License